Floating Homes Association Annual Meeting 6:00, June 6th 2024

-Floating Homes Association Annual General Meeting 6:00pm, June 14th 2023
+Floating Homes Association Annual Meeting 6:00pm, June 14th 2023

 You can view a recording of the meeting here, which will be of interest to people who want to know where we are at with DNR.
 Below is the slide deck.

-Floating Homes Association Annual General Meeting July 2022
+Floating Homes Association Annual Meeting July 2022

 Thank you to everyone who attended the recent virtual meeting.
 FHA President Peter Erickson gave an interesting presentation of floating homes around the world, a brief update on the electrical issue and the seaplane runway.
 You can see the slides here.
 Sarah introduced the FHA Board members and you can see that information here.
 Courtney gave us an update on the FHA houseboat tour planned for September 18th which will be virtual this year.
 We are looking for four more boats.
 Courtney would come to your house with the videographer, you can choose whether you want to be interviewed and you end up with a super cool souvenir of your floating home!
 If you want to volunteer your home or your time to help with organizing and promoting the tour, the person to talk to is Courtney Neese (formerly Cooper).